scipy-conference/scipy_proceedings_archive/scipy2022/papers/allan_campopiano/allan_campopiano.md

 ---
 title: The myth of the normal curve and what to do about it
+description: |
+  Reliance on the normal curve as a tool for measurement is almost a given.
+  It shapes our grading systems, our measures of intelligence, and importantly, it forms the mathematical backbone of many of our inferential statistical tests and algorithms.
 ---

 Reliance on the normal curve as a tool for measurement is almost a given.